 Often referred to as a superfruit, Dragon Fruits has been shown to potentially boost immunity, aid digestion, prevent cancer, boost metabolism and improve cardiovascular health.
 It has a number of other health benefits including its ability to aid in weight loss, lower cholesterol, strengthen the immune system, and boost energy levels.
 It also helps prevent cancer and heart diseases, defend against bacteria and fungi, and helps in the overall functioning of the body according to organicfacts.net.

-So whether you prefer the classic dragon fruit variety or its reddish-purple, sweeter cousin, the verdict is the same: this fruit should definitely be in your diet or next eat list.
+So whether you prefer the red, reddish-purple, or white dragon fruit variety, the verdict is the same: this fruit should definitely be in your diet or next eat list.

 Word of Caution: There are no health risks associated with Dragon Fruits as such and studies have even shown that they are safe for pregnant and breastfeeding women too.
 However, the only drawback is that it will make your poo-poo reddish or pinkish depending on how many of the fruit you ate.
 No need to be alarmed on this matter.